 The government is infamous for its red tape and paperwork.
 It can sometimes feel like you’re doing back-flips and jumping through hoops just to get things done.
-Add that mentality to student loans, and it’s no surprise that many people avoid federal student loans for fear of inflexibility and strict rules.
+Add that mentality to student loans, and it’s no surprise that many people avoid federal student loans.
+Federal student loan repayment plans are inflexible and have strict rules, right?

 However, it’s highly recommended that students pursue federal loans before private ones.
 If that sounds contradictory, read on to learn the truth about federal student loan plans.